 .
 Amazon EC2 is a web service from Amazon that provides resizable compute capacity in the cloud.
 Amazon EC2 is a cloud-computing platform that virtualizes computing resources as virtual machines.
 A single virtual machine configuration is registered as an Amazon Machine Image

-If you aren't familiar with how Wowza Streaming Engine works, we recommend that you install it locally on your computer and run through the included examples.
-You can get a free 180-day trial license for Wowza Streaming Engine by completing a request form on the Wowza Streaming Engine Trial webpage
+If you aren't familiar with how the Wowza Streaming Engine software works, we recommend that you install it on your local computer and try it out.
+You can get a free Trial license for the software after you complete a Wowza Streaming Engine Free Trial request form

 .
-The Wowza Streaming Engine Trial Edition download includes the Wowza Streaming Engine software, all premium AddOns, documentation, and examples.
-To get the local server up-and-running quickly, you can use the Wowza Streaming Engine Quick Start Guide
+The Wowza Streaming Engine Trial download includes the Wowza Streaming Engine software, documentation, and examples.
+To get your local media server up-and-running quickly, you can use the Wowza Streaming Engine Quick Start Guides

 and our Tutorials